The California Labor Code wants to ensure that your workplace is a healthy environment.

 For you, the ideal way to accomplish this level of efficiency might be to work straight through your meal period.
 Is this allowed?
 Under many circumstances, it is.

 To take advantage of working through meal periods without creating legal issues for your employer, you need to understand the California meal period law.
-Read on for more information.

-Basic Meal Period Rules
+Basic Meal Period Rules in California

 If your shift is more than five hours, your employer has to give you a 30-minute, uninterrupted meal break.
 If you work more than 10 hours in a day, your employer has to give you two 30-minute meal breaks.